-- Best practices for handling tissue samples and Xenium slides before and after sectioning. - Hematoxylin and Eosin (H&E) staining to check tissue quality. - Sectioning and tissue placement practice. - Sectioning of tissue samples and placement of sections on Xenium slides.
+- Tissue fixation and embedding. - Best practices for handling tissue samples and Xenium slides before and after sectioning. - DAPI and Hematoxylin and Eosin (H&E) staining to check tissue quality. - Sectioning and tissue placement practice. - Sectioning of tissue samples and placement of sections on Xenium slides.